zaqueek/AI-Game-Models/README.md

 I am also NOT responible for and harm this may couse like account bans, suspentions, etc.

+All of these run off of python localy from your pc.
+The simpler ones use CPU, the more complex one will attempt to use your GPU but resort to the CPU if the GPU is unavailable.

 Each game will have its own AI model to play them.